 Easy-grip base and handle

-A small spout opposite the handle makes it easy to pour your batter or drain excess liquid from the food you’re marinating.
+When it came to moving cake batter from bowl to pan during testing, it was easy to grab the handle and pour from the pour spout.
+That spout would also be handy for draining excess liquid after marinating.
 The set includes one 1 1/2-quart bowl, one 3-quart bowl, and one 5-quart bowl.
-While these probably won’t grace your table for fancy parties, they’re super-sturdy, so they’re great for outdoor use or for movie and popcorn night.
-These nest neatly when it’s time to put them away.
-They are dishwasher safe, so cleanup is easy when you’re done cooking.
+While these probably won’t grace your table for fancy parties, they’re super sturdy, so they’re great for outdoor use or movie and popcorn night.
+They nest neatly when it’s time to put them away and they’re dishwasher safe, so cleanup is easy when you’re done cooking.

 Best Metal: FineDine Premium Stainless Steel Mixing Bowls